-The $4.3 Million Feature Request
+The millions of dollars Feature Request

 A Fortune 500 retailer's customer service AI started as a 6-month, $800K project to handle product inquiries.
 Twelve months and $4.3M later, the project was still in development.
 The culprit: scope creep that added sentiment analysis, multilingual support, inventory integration, fraud detection, and predictive analytics—all marked as "quick wins" during status meetings.